siemens/ix/packages/documentation/docs/migration/uxt.md

 :::info

 For the full experience, please use the Siemens Industrial Experience components.
 The theme is intended for a quick, yet, incomplete switch from UXT as a legacy design system.

 :::

 ## Usage

-1. When using UXT below v2.7.0, download the <a href="uxt-ix-css.css" target="_blank">CSS theme</a> and import it into your project.
+1. When using UXT below v2.7.0, download the [CSS theme](/uxt/uxt-ix-css.css) and import it into your project.
    _If you are using UXT v2.7.0 or higher, it is already part of the UXT CSS._
 2. Apply the class `.ix` to the `.uxt-defaults` element.
 3. Depending if you want to use the dark or light theme, add `.uxt-ix-theme-dark` or `.uxt-ix-theme-light` to your `body` element.